python-cmd2/cmd2/CONTRIBUTING.md

 Since 0.9.2, the process of publishing a new release of `cmd2` to [PyPi](https://pypi.org/) has been mostly automated.
 The manual steps are all git operations.
 Here's the checklist:

-1. Make sure you're on the proper branch
+1. Make sure you're on the proper branch (almost always **master**)
-2. Make sure the version strings in `cmd2.py`, `conf.py`, `setup.py`, and `test_cmd2.py` are correct
+1. Make sure all the unit tests pass wih `invoke pypi-test` or `py.test`
-3. Make sure all the unit tests pass
+1. Make sure `CHANGELOG.md` describes the version and has the correct release date
-4. Make sure `CHANGELOG.md` describes the version and has the correct release date
+1. Add a git tag representing the version number using ``invoke tag x.y.z``
-5. Create and push a git tag that matches the version strings above
+    * Where x, y, and z are all small non-negative integers
-6. (Optional) Run `invoke pypi_test` to clean, build, and upload a new release to [Test PyPi](https://test.pypi.org)
+1. (Optional) Run `invoke pypi_test` to clean, build, and upload a new release to [Test PyPi](https://test.pypi.org)
-7. Run `invoke pypi` to clean, build, and upload a new release to [PyPi](https://pypi.org/)
+1. Run `invoke pypi` to clean, build, and upload a new release to [PyPi](https://pypi.org/)

 ## Acknowledgement
 Thanks to the good folks at [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) for creating